dfinity/portal/docs/developer-docs/integrations/bitcoin/local-development.md

 This is the reward you received for mining one block.

 :::info
-The BTC we mine is valid only in your local bitcoin network and cannot be spent or used elsewhere.
+The BTC you mine is valid only in your local bitcoin network and cannot be spent or used elsewhere.
 :::

 ### Coinbase maturity